-His vision for the creation of public-private partnerships to enhance Arkansas State led to plans to establish the first American-style university campus operated by a U.S. college in Mexico, and an agreement to join with New York Institute of Technology to locate a College of Osteopathic Medicine in Jonesboro.
-Preparing the next generation of leaders with a commitment toward a global mindset is a high priority for Hudson, resulting in a significant growth in study-abroad opportunities for A-State students.
+His vision for the creation of public-private partnerships to enhance Arkansas State led to plans to establish the first American-style university campus in Mexico, and an agreement to join with New York Institute of Technology to locate a second teaching site of NYIT’s College of Osteopathic Medicine in Jonesboro.
+Preparing the next generation of leaders with a commitment toward a global mindset is a high priority for Hudson; significant growth in the university’s study-abroad opportunities for A-State students is a result.

-He earned his Bachelor of Arts degree in history and Latin American studies, Master of Arts in geography from Southern Miss and Ph.D. from Clark University of Worcester, Mass.
+He received his Bachelor of Arts degree in history and Latin American studies and a Masters of Arts in geography from Southern Miss.
+Hudson earned his Ph.D. from Clark University of Worcester, Mass.
 He has written numerous scholarly works for national and international publications, including a recent co-authored book focusing on multinational corporation subsidiaries in China (Chandos, Cambridge).

-He is married to Dr. Deidra “DeeDee” Ransburgh Hudson, who is the head of A-State’s Study Abroad Program; she holds a Master of Science degree in speech pathology from the University of Tennessee and a Ph.D. in educational leadership from Southern Miss.
-The Hudsons have three children, Gianna Grace and twins Daisy and Nathaniel.
+He is married to Dr. Deidra “DeeDee” Ransburgh Hudson, who is the head of A-State’s Office of Study Abroad; she holds a Master of Science degree in speech pathology from the University of Tennessee and a Ph.D. in educational leadership from Southern Miss.
+The Hudsons have three children, Gianna Grace, 17, and twins Daisy and Nathaniel, 13.

 Appointed on May 1, 2012, by ASU System President Dr. Charles L. Welch, Hudson is the second chancellor in Arkansas State history.